ritiksharma04/ritiksharma04/README.md

 ### About ME

 <p>Hello!
-I'm a Computer Science Engineering graduate with a passion for web development and a love for coding.
+I'm a Computer Science Engineering graduate and currently a Java Developer Intern.
 With a solid foundation in web technologies and a Python certification under my belt, I enjoy creating efficient and dynamic solutions that enhance user experience.</p>

 <p>I have a keen interest in web services and object-oriented programming, and I thrive in collaborative environments where I can contribute to innovative projects.
 My goal is to continuously learn and grow as a developer while making meaningful contributions to a quality-focused development team.</p>